 - For flow over a flat plate, the generally accepted value of the critical Reynolds number is Rex ~ 500000.

-- For a sphere in a fluid, the characteristic length-scale is the diameter of the sphere and the characteristic velocity is that of the sphere relative to the fluid.
+- For a sphere in a fluid, the characteristic length-scale is the sphere’s diameter, and the characteristic velocity is that of the sphere relative to the fluid.
 Purely laminar flow only exists up to Re = 10 under this definition.

 Reynolds’ law of similarity